knpuniversity/symfony4/knpu/ep4-security/api-token-entity.md

 [[[ code('77f0148494') ]]]

-Because ever `ApiToken` needs a `User`, why not make it required when the object is instantiated?
+Because every `ApiToken` needs a `User`, why not make it required when the object is instantiated?
 Oh, and we can *also* generate the random `token` string here.
 Use `$this->token = bin2hex(random_bytes(60))`.
 Then `$this->user = $user`: